Here are a few of the questions we get asked most frequently about accommodation at the RAU.

 You will have access to your room for the full academic year, whether you choose to stay during the Christmas and Easter breaks, or just leave some of your belongings, is up to you.
 If you choose to stay on campus during either break – please inform firstname.lastname@example.org inform Porters Lodge/Security if you are ‘popping on to’ campus over the Easter and Christmas holidays.

 During the Christmas break there are no facilities (including the Minibus service) or staff on campus, except Security in Porters Lodge 24/7.
 It is important that Accommodation know if you are staying over this period, so that any necessary arrangements can be made.

-If a resident chooses to terminate the contract prior to the contracted date of the agreement (to move to an alternative residence, withdraw from studies, attend a sandwich placement or another reason), then they shall remain liable for all charges associated with the accommodation.
+If you choose to terminate your contract prior to the contracted date of the agreement (to move to an alternative residence, withdraw from studies, attend a sandwich placement or another reason), then you will remain liable for all charges associated with the accommodation.
 A refund of the remainder of the accommodation fee will only be made once a suitable replacement resident is found, who is not already a resident on campus, who meets with the approval of the Accommodation Office.